Baby Beach Aruba: Everything You Need to Know Before You Go

 💡Fun Fact: The official name of this beach is Klein Lagoen.
 Honestly, though, I’ve never heard anybody (except Wikipedia) call it this!

-What To Expect At Baby Beach Aruba
+What You’ll Find at Baby Beach Aruba

 Aruba’s beaches are world-famous.
-Eagle Beach has won multiple ‘Best Beach awards’ and we’ve all seen the images of flamingos on the beach on social media.
-While these beaches have excellent facilities and food options, Baby Beach is a little out of the way and you may need to prepare a little more for your trip.
+Eagle Beach has won multiple ‘Best Beach awards’, and we’ve all seen the images of flamingos on the beach on social media.
+While these beaches have excellent facilities and food options, Baby Beach is a little out of the way, and you may need to prepare a little more for your trip.

 That’s where I’ve got you covered!
 I’ll go through some of the things to expect when visiting Baby Beach so that the only thing you have to worry about is enjoying the sun and the sea!